-The spread of COVID-19 and the responses thereto have created a disruption in the manufacturing, delivery, and overall supply chain of automobile manufacturers and suppliers, as well as disruption within the power industry.
-Global vehicle production decreased significantly in 2020, but production ramped back up in 2021.
-However, production continues to be impacted by disruptions of global supply chains, which have caused challenges in obtaining raw materials we use in the manufacture of some of our products.
+The spread of COVID-19 and the responses thereto have created, and could continue to create, a disruption in the manufacturing, delivery, and overall supply chain of automobile manufacturers and suppliers, as well as disruption within the power industry.
+During the first half of 2022, production continued to be impacted by disruptions of global supply chains, which have caused challenges in obtaining raw materials we use in the manufacture of some of our products.
 In addition, power shortages in China have resulted in widespread blackouts, often without any or little notice.
 These blackouts caused us and other manufacturers in the region to shut down production until power was restored.
 Supply chain and COVID-19 related disruptions are expected to continue during 2022.